English Honors Concentration

 Students take a minimum of eleven English courses at the 30xxx-level or above, which include the following:

-- All of the course requirements for the major except the research seminar.
+- All of the course requirements for the major.

 - One optional advanced course, related to the thesis, from another department (requires the approval of the Director of the Honors Concentration).